Please login first

 Reduced fees

 If you are affiliated with a university in a low- or middle-income country, you are automatically eligible for a price reduction.
 However, please note that the reduced price will only be added to your registration when it is processed.
-This means that you do not have to pay the stated price immediately upon registration, and you will receive an invoice with the price adjustment after registering.
-The list of low- and middle-income countries will be provided shortly.
+This means that you do not have to pay the stated price immediately upon registration, and you will receive an invoice with the price adjustment after you have registered.
+You can find the list of low- and middle-income countries by clicking the button below.

 Early Bird